The Effect Sexual Rejection Has On A Marriage

 I had some thoughts for her and they are the same I’ll share with you.

 I am so sorry for what you are going through.
 I encourage you to refer your spouse to this article because I believe that thinking through some of this will be helpful.
-It is likely that your spouse doesn’t see rejecting you for sex as equal to telling you that he/she is not attracted to you.
+It is likely that your spouse doesn’t see sexual rejection as equal to telling you that he/she is not attracted to you.
 It’s inconsiderate, yes, but it’s also most likely in part from ignorance and that is something I truly hope I can help by sharing Emily’s story.
 Do your best to be patient and to make sex as pleasurable as possible for your spouse.
 Work to eliminate their excuses, if possible, because the more sex that you have with them the more likely it is that he/she will have renewed desire.
-Above all, I want to refer you to a free e-book that we provide called, “.”
+Above all, I want to refer you this video: My Spouse Sexually Rejects Me.

-If You Are The One Rejecting Your Spouse
+If You Are The One Sexually Rejecting Your Spouse

 Please take what I’m about to say into honest consideration.